-Medicare is a federally sponsored health insurance program available to those over the age of 65, as well as some individuals who have certain ailments and disabilities.
+Medicare is a federally sponsored health insurance program available to those over the age of 65, as well as to individuals who have certain disabilities.
 At the state level, however, there exist specific organizations that help beneficiaries better understand the Medicare process, and Medicare recipients may even qualify to receive state subsidies, depending on their circumstances.
 Consider the following information if you are interested in obtaining Medicare coverage in the state of Florida.

 Mini-COBRA Continuation Coverage

 Florida Mini-COBRA law provides continuation of coverage protection for employees who work for employers with fewer than 20 employees.
 Continuation of coverage runs from a minimum of 18 months to a maximum of 36 months, depending upon the individual situation.
 This helps employees transition into other forms of coverage while still benefiting from their employer’s insurance.